Do you get goosebumps when it’s your turn to present? A nifty leader needs to be awesome at giving a presentation.

 3. Kick Out Fear

 The worst enemy of your success is fear.
 The fear of failure, of people, and the fear of rejection.
 Leaders are people of great valor.
-They won’t let failure get to the heart.
+They won’t let failure get to their heart.
 Instead, they drive the innermost of the ebullience out and strike with a new strategy to achieve success.

 The woeful plight is letting in fear.
 Learning to control this predicament is important.
 Master the art of learning by reading daily.
 You’ll learn that fear is an ample enemy of your career.